+Architects are regulated by the Architects Regulation under the Professional Governance Act (BC).
+The act is "intended to provide a consistent framework for governance of self-regulated professions, and to ensure those professions are regulated to protect the public interest."
 In order to practice architecture, individuals and their firms must meet the stringent educational, experience and professional conduct requirements defined and governed by their architectural associations in their provinces or states.
 In British Columbia, Canada, the Architectural Institute of British Columbia (AIBC) has been given this mandate.
 Only those who have met the requirements of the AIBC can practice architecture in BC and present themselves to the public as architects.
 Architects can be identified by the designation “Architect AIBC” after their name.

 At Hearth Architectural Inc. we pride ourselves on our professionalism.
 We continually strive to to serve our clients in the most responsible manner.
 The architects' mandate is first and foremost Protection of the Public.
-We accomplish this by acknowledging the seriousness of all building endeavours from site diligence to actual construction.
+We accomplish this by acknowledging the seriousness of all building endeavours from site diligence to construction.
 It is solely our job to deliver great, responsible design that is a reflection of our clients wishes and budgets and takes into account the increasingly complex variables, such as Building Codes, Zoning Bylaws and other regulatory devices, that shape buildings.

 On the project level and as a practice leader, Joe has amassed broad experience through in-depth involvement in countless projects throughout Greater Vancouver and through the prairies in his capacity as a senior architect and project administrator.
-Under his purview Joe’s firms have been the architect-of-record for over $350 million worth of construction.
+Under his purview Joe’s firms have been the architect-of-record for over $600 million worth of construction.